front-lines-org/website/src/content/blog/ukraine/northeastern_ukraine_campaign.md

 On 21 May, in a statement the Ukrainian police confirmed the recovery of the bodies of six military officials, including a Russian colonel, in the settlement of Zolochiv.

 #### 22 May
 Russian forces made minimal progress in eastern Ukraine.
 New reports have confirmed that Russian troops had previously occupied Rubizhne in the northern Kharkiv Oblast on May 19.
-Russian forces have brought in additional reinforcements to maintain their positions on the west bank of the Seversky Donets River in northern Kharkov - instead of retreating across the river to use it as a defensive position - to prevent any further advance by Ukraine north or east that could to jeopardize Russian lines of communication along the Izium axis.
+Russian forces have brought in additional reinforcements to maintain their positions on the west bank of the Seversky Donets River in northern Kharkiv - instead of retreating across the river to use it as a defensive position - to prevent any further advance by Ukraine north or east that could to jeopardize Russian lines of communication along the Izium axis.

 #### 24 May
 Russian forces attempted to retake Ternova in northern Kharkiv Oblast.